Discover the rich history of Film Fest Ghent, from the very beginning until now.

 In September 2007, the esteemed American film magazine Variety placed the Film Festival of Ghent among the 50 not-to-be-missed festivals in the world.
 During this period, attention paid to underexposed themes and audiences in the film industry grew gradually.
 Specific efforts were made to program LGBTQ films and film screenings for the blind and visually impaired.
 Professionals also got more involved by organising 'The Day of the Film Profession'.

-From 2010 onwards, each edition would feature a curated exhibition focusing on an icon of film history.
-The first exhibition was dedicated to the French filmmaker Jacques 'Monsieur Hulot' Tati.
+In 2006, the festival organises a major expo on filmmaker Stanley Kubrick.
+The festival had experience with regards to exhibitions, having brought the grandiose expo Cites Cines from Paris to Ghent in 1989, which gave visitors the opportunity to immerse themselves in iconic film sets in the Floraliënhal.
+The 2010 edition featured a curated exhibition on French filmmaker Jacques 'Monsieur Hulot' Tati (in the years to come more expos on famous directors would follow).
 The following year, former film journalist Patrick Duynslaegher became the artistic director of the festival.
 In his first edition, Scandinavia took centre stage and the legendary Ingmar Bergman figured as the subject of a retrospective and the annual exhibition.
 Many renowned talents from the film industry visited Ghent during the period 2007-2012: Clint Mansell, Woody Harrelson, Richard Jenkins, Andy Garcia, Kevin Costner, Shigeru Umebayashi, László Nemes, Tim Robbins, Paul Greengrass, Jim Sheridan, François Ozon, Norman Jewison, Seth Rogen, Isabelle Huppert, Ezra Miller, Emmannuelle Riva, Paolo & Vittori Taviani, Jean-Pierre & Luc Dardenne to name a few.